Skip to Content

 Method

-3. Add chicken, taco seasoning, green chilies and enchilada sauce to the skillet, stir to combine.
+3. Add the chicken, taco seasoning, green chilies, and enchilada sauce and stir to combine.
 Add the tortilla strips.
-Bring the mixture to a boil over high heat, then reduce and allow to simmer until the tortilla strips are softened, about 2 minutes.
-Try to separate the tortilla strips as best as possible.
-Turn off the heat.
+Increase the heat to high and bring to a boil, then reduce and allow to simmer, stirring often, until the tortilla strips are softened, about 2 minutes.
+Separate the tortilla strips as best as possible.
+Remove the skillet from the heat.

-4. Top with cheese and bake on the center rack until the cheese is melted and the sauce is bubbling, about 25 minutes.
+4. Top with the cheese and bake until the cheese is melted and the sauce is bubbling, about 25 minutes.

-5. Top with cilantro and sour cream if desired.
+5. Top with cilantro and sour cream, if desired, and serve.

 Nutrition Info